 A round is over when all tiles have been taken from the table.
 The player who took the Alice tile starts the next round.

-After the fifth round, the game is scored.
+After the third round, the game is scored.
 (Boardgamearena also gives a running total during the course of the game.)

 In the case of a tie, the winner is the player that holds the Alice tile.

 Each player scores their piles of taken tiles accordingly:

 (Note that an empty pile scores higher than a pile of 1 or 2 tiles!)

 The Alice tile is also worth 4 points at the end of the game, to whoever holds it.